Table of Contents_

 Once you’ve decided on the size of the entire pack, plan out where you’ll be mounting it on the bike.
 A rear rack mount works well for the smallest battery types, and under-tube mounting is often chosen for eBikes with a larger battery, due to the favorable center of gravity and weight distribution, though it may interfere with the placement of mid-drive motors.

 A BMS for battery management is a good idea since it regulates the voltage during charge cycles and can help prevent uneven discharge and over-charging, which greatly reduces the lifespan and range of eBike batteries.
+On the other hand, if you’d prefer a bike that comes with a battery attached, you’ll want to read our NAKTO folding electric bike review.

 Choosing the right BMS depends on what features you need.
 A high-performance BMS may offer features like regenerative braking and connectors for a battery indicator.
 Make sure to only use a BMS rated for more electric power (Amps) than your DIY Ebike battery can deliver.
 A sophisticated battery monitoring system helps manage heat and makes the cells last longer.